theCaiGuy/ChartzBot/README.md

 GroupMe Bot that, once complete, will deliver LSJUMB Altoz charts upon request

 # Commands:
-Searches for a chart of your song or uses string ops to try to guess which chart you're looking for
+Searches for a chart of your song using string ops to try to guess which chart you're looking for:
 ```
-Show me [song]
+Show me [song title]
 ```

-Returns a list of available chartz
+Returns a list of available chartz:
 ```
 Show me list
 ```

-Returns troubleshooting tips
+Returns troubleshooting tips:
 ```
 Show me help
 ```

-Returns the location of the shak
+Returns the location of the shak:
 ```
 Show me where
 ```

-For a surprise :D
+For a ~surprise~:
 ```
 Show me a surprise
 ```

 # Steps for uploading new chartz:
-1. Download PDF chartz from online folder and save to local directory
+1. Download PDF chartz from online folder and save to a local directory

 2. Convert all PDF files into jpeg images
 ```